georgemarsh1809/GlobalTask/README.md

 ## Overview

-This API validates uploaded creative files (images) against advertising standards including the Global Outdoor Copy Approval Guidelines and ASA CAP Code (UK).
+This API validates uploaded creative files (images) against advertising standards defined in the Global Outdoor Copy Approval Guidelines and ASA CAP Code (UK).
 The service performs automated checks to determine if content should be approved, rejected, or requires manual review.

 You can run it locally or via Docker.

 ### Validation Logic

-The system categorizes content into three outcomes:
+The system categorises content into three outcomes:

--   **APPROVED**: Content meets all guidelines and can be used.
+-   **APPROVED**: Content meets guidelines and can be used.
 -   **REJECTED**: Content contains prohibited elements and cannot be used.
 -   **REQUIRES_REVIEW**: Content contains restricted elements requiring manual review.